-Terms & Conditions
+Terms and Conditions

-A. Use of the website
+A. Use of the Website

-- you keep intact all copyright and other proprietary notices
+you keep intact all copyright and other proprietary notices;

-- you make no modifications to the materials
+you make no modifications to the materials;

-- you do not use the materials in a manner that suggests an association with any of our products, services, or brands
+you do not use the materials in a manner that suggests an association with any of our products, services, or brands;

-- you do not download quantities of materials to a database that can be used to avoid future downloads from this website.
+you do not download quantities of materials to a database that can be used to avoid future downloads from this website.
 For purposes of these terms, the use of any such material on any other website or computer environment is prohibited.

 The euronews website contains copyrighted material, trademarks and other proprietary information, including, but not limited to, text, photos, video, graphics, music, sound and software.

-The entire contents of euronews‘ website are copyrighted under the French copyright laws.
+The entire contents of euronews‘ website are copyrighted under the French copyright law.
 You may not modify, publish, translate, transmit, participate in the transfer or sale, create derivative works, or in any way exploit, any of the content, in whole or in part.

 You may download copyrighted material for your personal use only.
 Except as otherwise expressly permitted under French copyright law, no copying, redistribution, retransmission, publication or commercial exploitation of downloaded material will be permitted without the express permission of euronews and the copyright owner.
 In the event of any permitted copying, redistribution or publication of copyrighted material, no changes in or deletion of author attribution, trademark legend or copyright notice shall be made.